roboticsocialism/langgraph_demo/README.md

 # langgraph_demo
-A simple demo for langgraph framework
+A simple demo for using langgraph framework with other LLM rather than OpenAI, the example demo goes with Gemini, you may try with your preference.